gentdev/clarity-os/README.md

 - **AI agent** (choose one):
   - **Codex** — https://platform.openai.com/docs/guides/codex
   - **Claude Code** — https://docs.anthropic.com/en/docs/claude-code
+(!)
+A live subscription is necessary to integrate the AI agent in the workflow.

 ---

 ### 2. Create your vault
-Ask your AI agent to execute: _ai/launch-vault.md
+Ask your AI agent to execute: `_ai/launch-vault.md`

 This initializes:
 - folder structure